simoninns/renault-twizy-speaker-mounts/README.md

 Since the bracket will need to withstand vibration, ensure that you use either nylon lock-nuts or thread-lock for all screws.

 The clips are attached to the bracket using M3x16mm screws.
 The speaker is attached using 4xM4 screws.
 The screw-heads should be on the underside of the bracket.

+Note that the two clip-on arms of the bracket have recesses for the Twizy's mounting point - these 'click' into place and should be firmly pressed into the car's mounting points.

 See the included pictures for more details.